xaverfleer/woocommerce/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/hooks/actions.md

 ### Description

-<p>This hook fires when an item is added to the cart.
-This is triggered from the Store API in this context, but WooCommerce core add to cart events trigger the same hook.</p>
+This hook fires when an item is added to the cart.
+This is triggered from the Store API in this context, but WooCommerce core add to cart events trigger the same hook.

 ### Parameters